meilisearch/documentation/create/how_to/aws.md

 meilisearch-setup
 ```

-### 3. Enjoy your ready-to-use MeiliSearch instance
+### 3. Enjoy your ready-to-use meiliSearch instance

 Your MeiliSearch Instance is up and running on AWS, and it is ready to be used in **production**.